twbs/bootstrap/docs/migration.md

 ### Modal

-- The `remote` option (which could be used to automatically load and inject external content into a modal) and the correspending `loaded.bs.modal` event were removed.
+- The `remote` option (which could be used to automatically load and inject external content into a modal) and the corresponding `loaded.bs.modal` event were removed.
 We recommend instead using client-side templating or a data binding framework, or calling [jQuery.load](http://api.jquery.com/load/) yourself.

 ### Navs